se-edu/learningresources/contents/javascript/Javascript-promises.md

     const filtered = await filterData(data);

     console.log(filtered);
+    return filtered;
 }
 ```

-`async` ensures that `main()` returns a promise.
-In our case, this will cause `main()` to return with `undefined` (equivalent to running `Promise.resolve()`).
+The `async` keyword ensures that the `main()` function returns a promise.
+In our case, this will cause `main()` to return a promise with `filtered` as its data.
+The information can then be used like so `main().then(filtered => alert(filtered));`.

 Another interesting thing to note: `await` will wait for the promise to return before executing anything below.
 In this case, `console.log` will be executed after the two `await` calls, even when it doesn't depend the results of those calls.

 In the "promise" style, we handle errors using the `.catch()` block.
 However when using the "async await" style, we handle the errors using the more conventional `try ... catch` block.
-These can be explored further in the readings listed at the end of this post.
+These can be explored further in this [section](https://javascript.info/async-await#error-handling) about error handling.

 ## How Promises are used
 ### HTTP Requests